HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	We would use the `guard` keyword in Swift to to check a condition early in a function or block and exit immediately if it fails.
-It's ideal for early exits, also known as the "early return" pattern, which helps keep your code clean, readable, and flat (avoiding nested ifs).
+It's ideal for early exits, also known as the "early return" pattern, which helps keep the code clean, readable, and flat (avoiding nested ifs).

 	The `guard` statement is similar to the `if` statement, but it is used to check if a condition is `false` or if a value is `nil`.
 The key difference is that when the condition fails, the `guard` statement requires us to exit the current scope, either by throwing an error, or using `return`, `continue`, `break`, or `fatalError()`.
 This ensures that we handle the error condition as early as possible and avoid nested conditional statements.